Piratas de Quebradillas

-The Piratas de Quebradillas is a Puerto Rican basketball team, part of the Baloncesto Superior Nacional league.
+The Piratas de Quebradillas is a professional basketball team based in Quebradillas, Puerto Rico, that plays in Baloncesto Superior Nacional (BSN), the top flight of Puerto Rico basketball system.
 Founded in the mid 1920s, it is one of the original teams of the league.
-The club enjoyed its most successful era during the 1970s, when they won 4 championships including a three peat and participated in 6 league finals.
-However, after the 2004 season the team suffered from financial problems which prevented them from participating for the following five seasons.
-The club returned to active competition in 2009 with new players and a new arena as well as a trip to the league finals.

-The Piratas are known for their loyal fan-base and extremely loud home games.
-After 34 years in 2013 they won the BSN championship against the Leones de Ponce in the sixth game of the series.
+The club enjoyed its most successful era during the 1970s, when they won four championships, including a three-peat, and participated in six league finals.
+However, after the 2004 season, the team suffered from financial problems, which prevented them from participating in the following five seasons.
+The club returned to active competition in 2009 with new players and a new arena, as well as a trip to the league finals.
+After a 34 years hiatus, in 2013 they won the BSN championship, defeating the Leones de Ponce in a six game series.

 Early history

 The Piratas de Quebradillas basketball club was founded in 1926 and was one of the original founding teams of the Puerto Rican Basketball League.
 Among its early star players where Quiro Santiago, Manuel "Lolo" González, Teíque Linares, Rafael "Nenito" Deliz and Manuel de Regla "Varilla" Lugo.
 The team participated in the 1937 season finals, but the next three decades where characterized by poor performances during the tournaments.
 This changed by the end of the 1960s when a new batch of Puerto Rican players born in New York City were signed by the team.